aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 pdf.output('payload.pdf', 'F')
 ```

-Payload generation screenshot for extra immersion:
 ![](gen-pdf.png)

-This is our payload, can't be malicious, right?
+Finally, this is our payload, can't be malicious, right?
 ![](pdf-payload.png)

-We upload the request through Repeater, setting the filename to `/app/uwsgi.ini` to overwrite `uwsgi`'s config file:
+We upload the request through Repeater, setting the filename to `/app/uwsgi.ini` to overwrite `uwsgi`'s current config file:
 ![](repeater-pdf-rce.png)

-Notice how the image metadata (with our `uwsgi` command) are stored as plaintext within the otherwise encoded PDF.
+Notice how the image metadata (with our `uwsgi` command) are stored as plaintext within the otherwise encoded PDF; that's because we embedded them inside a JPEG which mainly serves to protect our payload from PDF's compression and encoding features as far as I understand.

 To trigger the command, we must reload `uwsgi` by modifying a python source file within the application, this is a debug feature enabled in the currently loaded `uwsgi.ini` through:
 ```
 py-autoreload = 3
 ```

-Let's just overwrite any file say `/app/application/database.py`, sending our request and...
+For that, we will just overwrite any file say `/app/application/database.py`.
+We send our request and...
 ![](flag.png)

 `HTB{0H_c0m3_0n_r4c3_c0nd1t10n_4nd_C55_1nj3ct10n_15_F1R3}`